BEd Requirements for Elementary/Middle School Option

 Ready to start the journey to become an elementary/middle school teacher?

-Applications for the September intake are accepted from October 1 of the previous year to January 31.
+Applications for the Mid-August intake are accepted from October 1 of the previous year to January 31.
 Entry to the program is competitive.
 We strongly encourage you to review the requirements and to attend an info session or seek guidance from the Teacher Education advisor before you start preparing your application.